Redwood City Seed Company,

 --Sweetgrass Ethnobotanical corner

-COPYRIGHT NOTICE - All right reserved including the web --The text and photos on this web page, may not be published, broadcast, rewritten, incorporated in another work, posted on a web page or redistributed without written permission and a license!! - And that includes any Amazon.com servers, bizrate.com servers, buycheapr.com servers, channeladvisor.com servers, any Cooperative Extension Service, any Ebay servers, gardeningsupplies.info servers, homelivingroom.com servers, hydroponicsonline.com servers, myfolia.com servers, any S.U.N.Y. campus, shopgardensale.com servers, shopping.com servers, shoppingshadow.com servers, stylefeeder.com servers, Yahoo! servers, Cornell University, Seagrant New York, the Natural Resources Conservation Service, the USDA, or any university or college.
+COPYRIGHT NOTICE - All right reserved including the web --The text and photos on this web page, may not be published, broadcast, rewritten, incorporated in another work, posted on a web page or redistributed without written permission and a license!! - And that includes any Amazon.com servers, bizrate.com servers, buycheapr.com servers, channeladvisor.com servers, any Cooperative Extension Service, any Ebay servers, gardeningsupplies.info servers, homelivingroom.com servers, hydroponicsonline.com servers, myfolia.com servers, any S.U.N.Y. campus servers, shopgardensale.com servers, shopping.com servers, shoppingshadow.com servers, stylefeeder.com servers, Yahoo! servers, any Cornell University servers, any Seagrant New York servers, the Natural Resources Conservation Service servers, the USDA servers, or any university or college servers.

 By lifting any images and using it without a license,

-per day.
-Any single image copied and made into multiple copies,
+image per day.
+Any single image copied and made into multiple

-like resizing to make thumbnails or enlarged views for selling
+copies, like resizing to make thumbnails or enlarged views for

-on Ebay or at an Amazon.com Webstore for example, each separate
+selling plants on Ebay or at an Amazon.com Webstore for example,

-copy of an image is counted separately for the purpose of calculating
+each separate copy of an image is counted separately for the purpose

-dialy liquidated damges.
-Fractions of one day, will be prorated
+of calculating daily liquidated damages.
+Fractions of one day,

 TRADEMARK NOTICE: Please note that "Supershamanistic" is a trademark exclusively owned by the Redwood City Seed Company, and the purchase of plants from our company, does not give any permission for buyers, to commercially utilize the terms "Super" or "Supershamanistic" or any of our descriptive information, or use of any of our growing or other information or images, without a written license agreement, and the payment of an annual license fee.